csound/csound/examples/lisp/README.md

 1. Install Csound.
 2. Install Lisp.
-3. Install Lisp's Common Foreign Function Interface.
+3. Install Lisp's Common Foreign Function Interface (cffi).
+4. Install Csound's cffi wrapper.
 4. Test the basic Lisp examples from Csound.
 5. Install your Lisp composition software of choice.
 6. Configure your Lisp environment to load all required packages so that you can simply write your pieces.